Jaycobson/outreachy-contributions/README.md

 ## 🧪 Data Exploration and Visualization

-To explore the dataset and understand the molecular properties:
+To explore the dataset and understand the molecular properties, You can navigate to the notebooks dir and run the analysis.ipynb which shows you an analysis of the datasets.

 ```bash
 Navigate notebooks -> analysis.ipynb